-Slope is one of the key factors determining the reduction of sediment export by natural vegetation in Inle Lake watershed, as can be seen in Figure 15.
+Slope is one of the key factors determining the reduction of sediment export by natural vegetation in Inle Lake watershed, as can be seen in Figure 16.
 Spatial variability of this ES is relatively high, with highest values occurring locally on the steep hillslopes in the east of the watershed, particularly in Inle East R.F., along the mountain range in the northeast, and in Lwai Tunt P.P.F.
-It should be noted that this map should be interpreted in a relative manner, as the InVEST SDR module documentation prescribes not to use absolute values in an uncalibrated context (as is the case for this application).
+It should be noted that this map should be especially interpreted in terms of its relative spatial patterns, as the InVEST SDR module documentation prescribes not to use absolute values in an uncalibrated context (as is the case for this application).